slausmeister/AutoHDR/readme.md

 **Local Rotation**
 This method is introduced in [Kim et al., 2021] as part of a collection of local augmentation methods.
 In this case local rotation can be seen as a further developement of global rotation.
 It was developed as an augmentation method for CNNs.
 As CNNs are biased to local features which is a disadvantage for generalization, we cut the picture in four patches that are then randomly rotated and glued toghether.
 In this way we might break up some strong local features, which should be advantegeous for our problem that is mainly interessted in the global luminosity.
 In [Kim et al., 2021] it is stated that the CIFAR100 test accuracy for a ResNet is superior if local rotation is used compared to global rotation.

-For our ViT however, the local rotation only changes the order of the patches.
+The local rotation introduces significant discontinuities into the image.
 This might be detremental for tasks such as object recognition, as permutations might lead to objects being ripped appart.
 But for our task the locations should not destroy the training data, as the global illumination of the image stays essentially the same.

 ```python
 imgs = [original_img]